stuart-abhishek/100-Days-Of-Python/README.md

 🔹 Project Title

-AI Quote Generator — A personalized AI-style motivational quote generator built in Python.
+AI Quote Generator — a personalized console program that delivers motivational quotes.

-🔹 Project Description
+🔹 Description

-This program asks for your name and your goal, then uses Python’s logic and randomization to generate a unique motivational quote personalized for you.
+Combines creativity and logic: asks for your name & goal, then builds a personalized, time-aware quote using Python’s random and datetime modules.
-It uses Python’s random and datetime modules to make the quotes dynamic and time-based.
-This project shows creativity, interactivity, and early steps toward AI programming.
+It’s my first project that feels alive — like a tiny AI friend.

 🔹 Code

-# Day 2 - AI-Style Quote Generator 🧠
+# Day 2 – AI-Style Quote Generator
 # Author: Stuart Abhishek
-# Purpose: A small interactive Python program that gives personalized motivational quotes.

-import random
-import datetime
+import random, datetime

 print("🤖 Welcome to the AI Quote Generator!") print("Let's create a personalized quote to inspire you today.\n")

-# Ask user for details
 name = input("What is your name? ")
 goal = input("What’s one goal you’re working on right now? ")

-# Some smart quotes with placeholders
 quotes = [
   f"{name}, remember — every expert was once a beginner.
 Keep pushing toward {goal}!", f"Success doesn’t come from what you do occasionally, {name}, it comes from what you do consistently for {goal}.", f"{name}, when you feel like quitting, think about why you started {goal}.", f"The future belongs to those like {name} who never stop learning while chasing {goal}.", f"{name}, small steps every day towards {goal} will lead to massive results."
 ]

-# Pick a random quote
 quote = random.choice(quotes)

-# Add a time-based greeting
 hour = datetime.datetime.now().hour
-if hour < 12:
-    greeting = "Good morning"
-elif hour < 18:
-    greeting = "Good afternoon"
-else:
-    greeting = "Good evening"
+greeting = "Good morning" if hour < 12 else "Good afternoon" if hour < 18 else "Good evening"

-# Final personalized output
-print("\n" + "="*60)
+print("\n" + "=" * 60)
 print(f"{greeting}, {name}! 🌟")
 print("Here’s your motivational message:") print(f"💬  {quote}")
-print("="*60)
+print("=" * 60)
 print("~ Program created by Stuart Abhishek (Day 2 of 100 Days of Python) ~")

 🔹 Example Output